kastinson/Stinson_Kelly_LMS/README.md

 ## Features
 - **Add a Book**: Allow a user to add a single book to the collection.
-- **Remove a Book**: Allows a user to delete a book from the collection by entering its barcode.
+- **Remove a Book**: Allows a user to delete a book from the collection by entering its barcode or title.
 - **Check Out a Book**: Allows a user to check out a book for 4 weeks by entering its barcode.
 - **Check In a Book**: Allows a user to check in a book that was previously checked out.
 - **Display Books**: Displays all books in the collection, including details like title, author, genre, barcode, status (Checked In or Checked Out), and due date (if applicable).